-PayPal’s Pay in 4 is just one of many buy now, pay later services you can use to spread out the payment for a purchase over time.
+PayPal’s Pay in 4 is just one of many BNPL services you can use to spread out the payment for a purchase over time.

-One of its more prominent alternatives is a credit card, but unless you have an introductory 0% APR, you might end up with a relatively high interest rate that hits you with interest charges each month you don’t pay off your purchase.
+One of the more prominent alternatives is a credit card, but unless you have an introductory 0% APR, you might end up with a relatively high interest rate that hits you with interest charges for each month you don’t pay off your purchase.

 If you like the concept of Pay in 4 but want to compare similar options, here are some alternatives.

 Like Pay in 4, Afterpay allows you to spread out a purchase in four interest-free installments over six weeks.
 However, Afterpay offers its installment plans for in-store purchases with select merchants in addition to online retailers.
 Merchants that offer in-store Afterpay purchases include: